staeco/boundaries/README.md

 ## Accessing the boundaries

-You can clone the repo and read the files directly, or use the node module.
+- You can reference the files directly from github
+- You can install it as a node module (see below)

 ## Node Module